Moru-Digital-Wallet/moru-payment-gateway-docs/docs/server-integration.md

 ## Going to Production

-In production the api url is to be updated by:
+In production the server to server api url is to be updated by:

 ` https://api.payment-gateway.moru.com.np/gateway/v1/check-payment`